Kyle Tucker Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- Rodriguez looks for his 10th victory when he gets the start for the Tigers, his 20th of the season.
-He is 9-6 with a 3.03 ERA and 115 strikeouts in 113 2/3 innings pitched.
+- Faedo makes the start for the Tigers, his 11th of the season.
+He is 2-4 with a 4.91 ERA and 45 strikeouts in 51 1/3 innings pitched.

-- In his most recent outing on Sunday against the Cleveland Guardians, the lefty tossed 6 2/3 innings, allowing one earned run while surrendering four hits.
+- The righty's last appearance was on Monday against the Chicago Cubs, when he threw six innings, surrendering two earned runs while allowing three hits.

-- The 30-year-old has put up an ERA of 3.03, with 9.2 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .227 against him.
+- The 27-year-old has put together a 4.91 ERA and 7.9 strikeouts per nine innings in 10 games this season, while allowing a batting average of .195 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.